Drones in Public Safety are Enabling Faster, Safer Incident Response

-In order to have a successful drone program, agencies need to be able to get on the scene immediately.
+In order to have a successful drone program, agencies need the ability to get drones on scene immediately.
 Dispatch protocols are crucial.

 There are primarily two different paths for automation in this industry: one is on the flight side, the other is on the data side.
 When it comes to the flight aspect, there are numerous apps that can automate flight, but getting the data where it needs to go is normally a manual process.
 Police 365 RTCC has automated this process and can autonomously dispatch a drone to the exact coordinates of a CAD incident in real time.